vermontolympian/TurtleBot-20.04/README.md

 This guide assumes you are on an ubuntu machine and that your turtlebot has a RasPi 3B/3B+.
 This will walk you through the process of getting a turtlebot3 running Ubuntu 20.04 with ROS Noetic and the required firmware.
 You will need a microSD card that is at least 16GB.

 First plug in the microSD card to your computer.
-Download [balena etcher](https://www.balena.io/etcher/) and flash the robotis [3b+ noetic image](https://www.robotis.com/service/download.php?no=2008) onto it.
+Download [balena etcher](https://www.balena.io/etcher/) and the robotis [3b+ noetic image](https://www.robotis.com/service/download.php?no=2008) and run Balena.
+Click `Flash from file`, then navigate to and select the `.zip` file  you juse downloaded.
+Then click `select target` and select the microSD card, and hit flash.
 It should take ~15 minutes to flash and verify the image.

 Once you have the image flashed open a terminal and open the .yaml file in the netplan directory.
 1. Mount the SD card in nauilus